-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline standard met in ELA and Math) 1.13 Expulsion Rate 0% - WISH Academy had no expulsions during the 2023-24 school year.
-0% expulsion rate is the desired outcome 1.14 All WISH Academy students will have access to CTE's 6 career education pathways.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.13 Expulsion Rate 0% - WISH Academy had no expulsions during the 2023-24 school year.
+0% Expulsion 0% expulsion rate is the desired outcome None 1.14 All WISH Academy students will have access to CTE's 6 career education pathways.
 17% of the class of 2024 graduating cohort completed a CTE course pathway.
-WISH Academy will increase and then maintain CTE pathway completion rates to grow to and above 50%.
-1.15 Dual Enrollment WISH encourages dual- enrollment classes for all students with local community colleges.
-Our goal is to have 40% of students enrolled in at least 1 dual enrollment class. meet or exceed the state level 1.16 A-G Completion (CSU/UC) rate During the 23-24 School Year 96.5% not on alternate curriculum of WISH graduates completed A - G requirements.
-3.5% of students graduated with California Minimum Requirements. meet or exceed the state level; Increase A-G all students and by student group by 2% for each year 1.17 Provide teachers with trainings that are targeted to whole scholar tools and strategies to elevate our WISH hosts whole group PD for all educators monthly throughout the year to elevate programming Provide teachers with trainings that are targeted to whole scholar tools and strategies to
+All students are encouraged to participate in one of our CTE pathways WISH Academy will increase and then maintain CTE pathway completion rates to grow to and above 50%.
+Above baseline 1.15 Dual Enrollment WISH encourages dual- enrollment classes for all students with local community colleges.
+Our goal is to have 40% of students enrolled in at least 1 dual enrollment class.
+On campus Health, Psychology, and other courses are provided to ensure students are increasing competency and growth in their ability to complete college coursework meet or exceed the state level None 1.16 A-G Completion (CSU/UC) rate During the 23-24 School Year 96.5% not on alternate curriculum of WISH graduates completed A - G requirements.
+3.5% of students graduated with California Minimum Requirements.
+23/24 school year approximately 82.1%% of WISH Academy graduates completed the A-G coursework meet or exceed the state level; Increase A-G all students and by student group by 2% for each year Below baseline 1.17 Provide teachers with trainings that are targeted to whole scholar tools and WISH hosts whole group PD for all educators monthly throughout the year to All teachers participated in tours Provide teachers with trainings that are targeted to whole scholar tools None